The Architecture of skowt.cc

 }

 The sort value itself never goes on the wire.
 Sort by downloads and the download count stays server-side.
 On the next request the server re-derives the boundary row's sort value from its id, with a lookup that also re-checks status = 'approved', so a hand-edited cursor can't point at a pending asset and use it as a paging anchor.
-Decoding is defensive by construction: a malformed, truncated, or tampered cursor comes back as null, which means page one instead of a crash.
+Decoding is defensive: a malformed, truncated, or tampered cursor comes back as null, which means page one instead of a crash.

 Name search is a filter on that same catalogue query, but it's the one filter that needed real machinery underneath it.